 The surname Elsie was first found in Yorkshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Elsie family

-Another 127 words (9 lines of text) are included under the topic Early Elsie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Elsie research.
+Another 64 words (5 lines of text) are included under the topic Early Elsie History in all our PDF Extended History products and printed products wherever possible.